tibfox/3speakchecks/README.md

 # CheckBanned API

-A simple REST API that checks user permissions and retrieves Hive usernames from a MongoDB database.
+A simple REST API that checks user permissions, retrieves Hive usernames, and gets video job IDs from a MongoDB database.

 ## Features

 - Check user permissions for posting
 - Retrieve Hive usernames from user IDs
+- Get video job IDs from owner and permlink
 - Connects to MongoDB to verify user status
 - Environment-based configuration
 - CORS enabled for cross-origin requests